Applied UV, Inc. Announces Non-Binding Letter of Intent to Acquire the Airocide System for Airborne Pathogen Reduction

-MOUNT VERNON, NY / ACCESSWIRE / November 4, 2020 / Applied UV, Inc. (NASDAQ:AUVI) ("Applied UV" or the "Company"), an infection prevention technology company that applies the power of ultra violet C ("UV-C") light utilizing its patented devices to destroy pathogens, including bacteria and viruses, safely, thoroughly, and automatically, today announced that in addition to its exclusive Joint Distribution and Licensing Agreement with Akida Holdings LLC ("Akida") that was announced in a press release on September 8, 2020, it has signed a non-binding letter of intent (the "LOI") to explore the possibility of acquiring certain key assets of Akida, including Akida's rights to the manufacture and sale of the Airocide System of patented, air purification technologies, which may aid in the reopening of the global economy with applications in the hospitality, hotel, healthcare, nursing homes, grocer, wine, commercial buildings and retail sectors, for up to an estimated $12,000,000 of Applied UV stock which will likely include agreements to lock up such stock for a yet to be determined period of time.
+MOUNT VERNON, NY / ACCESSWIRE / November 9, 2020 / Applied UV, Inc. (NASDAQ:AUVI) ("Applied UV" or the "Company"), an infection prevention technology company that applies the power of ultra violet C ("UV-C") light utilizing its patented devices to destroy pathogens, including bacteria and viruses, safely, thoroughly, and automatically, today announced that in addition to its exclusive Joint Distribution and Licensing Agreement with Akida Holdings LLC ("Akida") that was announced in a press release on September 8, 2020, it has signed a non-binding letter of intent (the "LOI") to explore the possibility of acquiring certain key assets of Akida, including Akida's rights to the manufacture and sale of the Airocide System of patented, air purification technologies, which may aid in the reopening of the global economy with applications in the hospitality, hotel, healthcare, nursing homes, grocer, wine, commercial buildings and retail sectors, for up to a maximum of $12,000,000, subject to Akida Holdings obtaining significant EBITDA increases over the next two years, along with a clawback and a two year lockup of restricted Applied UV stock.

 Akida has agreed to cooperate with Applied UV's due diligence process and not actively pursue parallel alternative sale or financing alternatives until the earlier of the execution of a definitive agreement and March 2, 2021.